golota60/use-simple-async/README.md

 };
 ```

+### Submitting errors

+If you see that something is not working for you or you'd like it to work differently, please don't hesistate to open a issue!

 ### Why not use XXX?

 - [useSWR](https://swr.vercel.app/) or [react-query](https://www.npmjs.com/package/react-query) - too much features(unnecessarily big bundle), I just want to execute an async function.